andrelencart/Galp-Hackathon/README.md

 ## Future Plans

-Looking forward, we hope to expand DevAndar---Galp with:
+Looking forward, we hope to expand the site with:
 - Group logins for teams and organizations
 - Authentication and integration with fitness apps
 - Social features, such as connecting with friends or forming a social hub